profesorfalken/jSensors/README.md

 ## Installation ##

-To install jSensors you can add the dependecy to your software project management tool: http://mvnrepository.com/artifact/com.profesorfalken/jSensors/2.1
+To install jSensors you can add the dependecy to your software project management tool: http://mvnrepository.com/artifact/com.profesorfalken/jSensors/2.1.1

 For example, for Maven you have just to add to your pom.xml:

      <dependency>
           <groupId>com.profesorfalken</groupId>
           <artifactId>jSensors</artifactId>
-          <version>2.1</version>
+          <version>2.1.1</version>
      </dependency>

-Instead, you can direct download the standalone JAR file (that includes its dependencies) and add it to your classpath.
-[TODO]

 ## Basic Usage ##